ferfortini/paf/README.md

 Invoice numbers are automatically incremented and tracked per company.
 The system maintains the latest invoice number in the configuration file.

+### Manual Expenses

+The system supports adding manual expenses to invoices:

+- **Add Multiple Expenses**: Use the plus icon to add multiple expense entries
+- **Description & Amount**: Enter expense description and amount for each entry
+- **Automatic Calculation**: Manual expenses are automatically added to the total
+- **PDF Integration**: Expenses appear in the generated PDF with clear separation
+- **Skip Option**: Users can skip adding expenses if not needed

 ## 📁 Project Structure

 ```